title: Strawberry docs

 Extending the view

-methods:
+following methods:

-async get_context(self, request: HttpRequest) -> Any
+async def get_context(self, request: HttpRequest, response: HttpResponse) -> Context

-async get_root_value(self, request: HttpRequest) -> Any
+async def get_root_value(self, request: HttpRequest) -> Optional[RootValue]

-async process_result(self, request: HttpRequest, result: ExecutionResult) -> GraphQLHTTPResponse
+async def process_result(self, request: Request, result: ExecutionResult) -> GraphQLHTTPResponse

-def encode_json(self, data: GraphQLHTTPResponse) -> str
+def encode_json(self, data: object) -> str

 get_context